-Chaga mushroom (Inonotus obliquus) is a fungus that grows on the bark of birch trees.
+Chaga mushroom (Inonotus obliquus) is a fungus that grows on the bark of trees in cold climates, such as birch trees.
 It is also referred to as black mass or clinker polypore.

 Believed to hold impressive health benefits, Chaga has been used for centuries in multiple regions as a key component of traditional medicines.